trakt/script.trakt/README.md

 * Easily track your TV show progress across all seasons and episodes
 * Track your progress against industry lists such as the [IMDb Top 250](http://trakt.tv/lists/imdb/top-250)
 * Discover new shows and movies based on your viewing habits
+* Widgets for your forum signature

 ###What can this addon do?

 * Automatically scrobble all TV episodes and movies you are watching
-* Sync your TV episode and movie collections to trakt
+* Sync your TV episode and movie collections to trakt (triggered after a library update)
 * Auto clean your trakt collection so that it matches up with XBMC
 * Keep watched statuses synced between XBMC and trakt
 * Rate movies and episodes after watching them
+* Custom skin/keymap actions for toggling watched status, rating, tagging, and listing

 ###What can be scrobbled?